btwonion/KotlinLangForge/README-template.md

 ```

 Now you can init your mod like any other.
-Just make sure your `@Mod` class is either an object or a class with a public
+Just make sure your `@Mod` class is either an object or a class with a public constructor.
-and empty constructor.
+The constructor can take the following four arguments (they should never duplicate):

+- IEventBus
+- ModContainer
+- KotlinModContainer
+- Dist

 If you want to implement the libraries in your mod, import the following dependency,
 matching the language provider version, your loader and the (latest) version of Kotlin.

 **Versioning**